 Alaska Airlines has no such rule [barring late-pregnant women from geting on airplanes] and leaves the decision to the woman and her doctor, said spokeswoman Caroline Boren.
 Palin was very pleasant to the gate agents and flight attendants, as always, Boren said.
 “The stage of her pregnancy was not apparent by observation.
 She did not show any signs of distress,” Boren said.

 She didn’t look pregnant in any way that would have set off alarm bells.
 And remember she was in labor with a six pound premature baby.
-A stranger who spoke with her during the lay-over in Seattle emailed the following day to apologize for disturbing her in what must have been an extremely stressful time:
+A stranger who spoke with her during the lay-over in Seattle emailed the following day to apologize for disturbing her in what must have been an extremely stressful time: He should not have worried.
+Despite Palin’s own account of desperation for the child’s safety overwhelming her, she was cool as a cucumber.
+We now also know she was busy conducting state business on the trip back home, even as contractions continued.

 In one e-mail in the middle of the day on April 17, Palin writes a casual, brief note to her attorney general thanking him for letting her know about a local blogger’s unflattering assertions about the reasons for a state attorney’s departure from the staff.
 Palin mentions heading home but makes no mention of rushing or her condition.
 “What a goof he is .?.?. truly annoying,” she wrote about the blogger to Attorney General Talis Colberg.
 “Thanks for the info.
 I’m on my way home now from Dallas.” … In another e-mail the morning of April 17, Palin weighs in from Texas about a proposed communications strategy.
 She urges her staff not to proceed with a draft letter to the editor expressing the governor’s outrage at some Alaskan disc jockeys’ recent offensive on-air jokes about Alaskan Native women.
 “Don’t submit at this time, as there will be more thought put into this as it relates to a more positive message/event,” Palin wrote just after 8 a.m.
 “Thanks.”